steveiliop56/tinyauth-docs/docs/reference/headers.md

 ### Traefik

-Just add the following in the Tinyauth container lables:
+Just add the following in the Tinyauth container labels:

 ```yaml
 traefik.http.middlewares.tinyauth.forwardauth.authResponseHeaders: remote-user # This can be a comma separated list of more headers you will like to copy like the custom ones you set